 Orthopedic injuries with surgeon Dr. Ted Blaine

-Todd and Mike are joined by orthopedic surgeon Dr. Ted Blaine to discuss the latest orthopedic surgeries, techniques that are being used, and what to prepare for if you need surgery.
-They also discuss what to do if you're facing an upcoming orthopedic surgery.
+Todd and Mike are joined by orthopedic surgeon Dr. Ted Blaine to discuss common orthopedic injuries and how to prevent them, as well as the latest orthopedic surgeries, techniques that are being used, and how to prepare in the case you need surgery.

 Can acupuncture relieve my pain?

 Chinese medicine specialist, Casey Potetz, joins the podcast to discuss how acupuncture can complement other recovery and physical therapy methods.
 Casey Potetz holds a degree in Kinesiology from the University of Connecticut and a Master of Science in Oriental Medicine and is a licensed Acupuncturist, and a Diplomate of Acupuncture (NCCAOM).
 She practices acupuncture and Chinese herbal medicine along with a variety of clinical healing techniques including cupping, Chinese nutritional counseling and electro-stimulation.